IvanSheldyakov/ShiftProject/README.md

-# ShiftProject
+# SHIFTProject
-My project for Shift
+My project for SHIFT intensive
+It is a backend of freelance service written using Spring boot 2